-If you're a Qbox user or you've been reading this blog, then you probably know plenty about what Elasticsearch can do as a stand-alone product.
-In this article we present an overview of the entire ELK stack, which is a bundle of technologies that combine the entire ELK stack, which is a bundle of technologies that combine into a very powerful time-series analytics platform—and it's all open-source.
-Continue reading below as we explain how it works and how you can exploit it to manage your log data.
+If you’re a Qbox user or you’ve been reading this blog, then you probably know plenty about what Elasticsearch can do as a stand-alone product.
+In this article, we present an overview of the entire ELK stack, which is a bundle of open-source search, logging and visualization technologies that combine into a very powerful analytics platform.
+Continue reading below to find out how ELK works and how you can leverage it to manage log data.

 What is the ELK Stack?

 The ELK stack consists of Elasticsearch, Logstash, and Kibana.
-Although they've all been built to work exceptionally well together, each one is a separate project that is driven by the open-source vendor Elastic—which itself began as an enterprise search platform vendor.
+Although they’ve all been built to work exceptionally well together, each one is an individual project run by the open-source company Elastic—which itself began as an enterprise search platform vendor.
 It has now become a full-service analytics software company, mainly because of the success of the ELK stack.
 Wide adoption of Elasticsearch for analytics has been the main driver of its popularity.

-Not long ago, an epiphany ran through the industry: analytics is, in essence, a search problem that needs coupling with good visualizations.
-So, there was a marriage: Lucene with all its search goodness was brought together with the distributed-computing goodness that is Elasticsearch.
-Logstash came onto the scene to normalize all kinds of time-series data.
-Pop in Kibana's ultra-simple visualization tool, and you have a complete analytics tool that can rival very expensive and scalable solutions from Oracle, Palantir, Tableau, Splunk, Microsoft, and others.
+Not so long ago, an epiphany came to the industry: analytics is, in essence, a search problem that needs coupling with good visualizations.
+So, there was a marriage: Lucene with all its search goodness was brought together with the distributed-computing power of Elasticsearch.
+Logstash came onto the scene to ship, modify, and normalize all sorts of log data.
+Add Kibana’s ultra-simple visualization tool, and you have a complete analytics platform that can rival very expensive and scalable solutions from Oracle, Palantir, Tableau, Splunk, Microsoft, and others.
 You, too, can play with the big boys for a lot less $$$.

-Let's ask the question a bit differently.
+However, let’s ask the question a bit differently.
 How can you maintain blazing-fast analytics as you data grows larger and larger?
-Answer: the ELK stack makes it way easier -- and way faster -- to search and analyze large data sets.
+The answer is straightforward: the ELK stack makes it way easier and way faster to search and analyze large data sets.

 Elasticsearch — The Amazing Log Search Tool